Table of Contents

 If you’re intent on starting a home-based business, this will narrow the focus and scope of your ideation.
 Take these factors into consideration early, since it will help narrow down your list.
 If it’s a service-based business, do you think you can provide something that offers value immediately?

-Once you’ve narrowed down your list of ideas it’s time to balance it with a dose reality by conducting research.
-You can start by learning what current brand leaders are doing, and determining how you can do it better or cheaper.
-You could also talk to a mentor, examine current trends, and your business idea through a validation process.
+Once you’ve narrowed down your list of ideas it’s time to balance it with a dose of reality by conducting research.
+You can start by learning what current brand leaders are doing and determine how you can do it better or cheaper.
+You could also talk to a mentor, examine current trends, and assess your business idea through a validation process.

-- Know what makes your product/service different by creating and focusing on a unique selling proposition (USP).
+- Knowing what makes your product/service different by creating and focusing on a unique selling proposition (USP).

-- Research the competition a competitive analysis and a SWOT analysis.
+- Researching the competition with a competitive analysis and a SWOT analysis.

-- Conduct a financial feasibility analysis in order to determine how much it will cost to start the business (aka start-up capital), the on-going expenses, and the businesses earning potential.
+- Conducting a financial feasibility analysis in order to determine how much it will cost to start the business (aka start-up capital), the on-going expenses, and the earning potential.

 Another option would be to open a franchise of an established company.
-Even though it’s not your idea, the brand and business model are already in-place.
+Even though it’s not your idea, the brand and business model are already in place.
 You also have a built-in customer base.
 You’ll simply need to determine a location and source of funding.
 However, it will mean you have business partners in the form of the franchise company executives.